HunorLaczko/ha-frameo-control/README.md

 | `button`    | Open Settings           | Opens the main Android Settings page on the device.                          |
 | `button`    | Start Wireless ADB      | Enables Wireless ADB mode (see workflow above).                              |

-## Known Issues

-* **Brightness control does not work.** While the `light` entity is present, attempting to change the brightness will have no effect.
-* The connection to the device can sometimes be lost if the addon or Home Assistant restarts.
-If entities become `Unavailable`, reloading the integration from the Devices & Services page will usually fix it.
+## ⚡ On-Demand State Updates (No Polling)

+This integration does **not** automatically poll the device.
+State is only fetched when you interact with it (buttons, light control, etc.).

+**Why?** Frequent ADB commands over USB can destabilize the connection and cause `LIBUSB_ERROR_NO_DEVICE` errors.
+This approach also conserves resources and enables automatic reconnection on demand.

+**Trade-offs:**
+- State displayed in Home Assistant may become stale if the device is controlled manually or its screen times out.
+- Screen resolution is automatically refreshed before gesture commands to handle orientation changes.

+**Forcing a refresh:** Toggle the screen entity or press any button.
+To sync state in automation without affecting the device, call the `run_adb_command` service with `echo ok`.

 ## 🚧 Future Development (TODO)

 This integration is still under development.
 Contributions and ideas are welcome!
 * **Dynamic Controls:** Intelligently detect the currently open app (Frameo vs. Immich) to dynamically show only the relevant buttons.
-* **Dynamic Orientation:** Detect screen orientation to provide perfectly placed taps, rather than relying on hardcoded coordinates.
 * **Backend Improvements:** Investigate removing the need for `host_network: true` in the backend addon for improved network security.
 * **Control Multiple Devices:** Allow a single Home Assistant instance to control more than one Frameo frame.

+## Known Issues

+* **Brightness control does not work.** While the `light` entity is present, attempting to change the brightness will have no effect.
+* The connection to the device can sometimes be lost if the addon or Home Assistant restarts.
+If entities become `Unavailable`, reloading the integration from the Devices & Services page will usually fix it.
+* The wireless ADB settings resets after reboot on old Androids.
+I have not found a workaround for this.
+* There is a significant delay (few seconds even) when interacting from HA (next image, pause, screen, etc.).
+This was a compromise I had to make to have a reliable connection.